JEE Main Preparation Tips for Physics

 Important: JEE Main Preparation Tips for Physics Part B

-While preparing for JEE Main for Physics, candidates must take note of part B of the syllabus of JEE Main 2017 (Physics) which states that 20% weightage will be given to practical component (Experimental Skills).
+While doing Physics preparation for JEE Mains, candidates must take note of part B of the syllabus of JEE Main 2020 (Physics) which states that 20% weightage will be given to practical component (Experimental Skills).
 These are simple problems based on the given topics.
 You can score high in this section if you do the problems and questions based on the topics given in the table below.
 Since, every mark counts, it is imperative that you capitalize on this opportunity to score maximum in these questions.

 JEE Main Physics Part B:

-Vernier callipers- its use to measure internal and external diameter and depth of the vessel
+Vernier calipers- its use to measure internal and external diameter and depth of the vessel

 Resistance of a given wire using Ohm’s law